andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

-We only need the actual value and the first two derivatives, so we can pattern match them as `fx:dfx:ddfx:_ = diffs0 f x`, the derivatives and values of our function around the mean `x`.
+We only need the actual value and the first two derivatives, so we can pattern match them as `fx:dfx:ddfx:_ = diffs0 f x`, the derivatives and values of the function we lift, `f`, around the mean `x`.

-At that point, the equations just translate nicely:
+At that point, the equations we have from before just translate nicely:

 $$
 \operatorname{E}[f(X)] = f(\mu_X) + \frac{1}{2} f_{xx}(\mu_X) \sigma_X^2